SysKitTeam/docs-point/installation/set-up-custom-domain-and-ssl-certificate.md

 ---
-description: This article explains how to set up custom domain and ssl certificate.
+description: This article explains how to set up a custom domain and SSL certificate.
 ---

 # SysKit Point App Service Custom Domain and SSL Certificate Setup